qianouyang/edge-conductor/.github/CONTRIBUTING.md

 Using the following steps, you will create a local repository that references two [remote repositories], the [repository] and your own forked repository.
-During development, you will use the repository to *pull* new changes merged into the `main` branch, and your forked repository to *push* your proposed changes.
+During development, you will use the repository to *pull* new changes from the `main` branch, and your forked repository to *push* your proposed changes.

 1. Browse to the [repository] and [create a forked repository] under